 The Nottingham must also comply with the relevant sections of the Building Societies Act 1986 and other legal requirements.

 Each business area is responsible for ensuring compliance with all regulatory and legal requirements that affect its area of operations.
-Oversight of the business is undertaken by the Compliance function supported by the General Counsel.
+Oversight of the business is undertaken by the Compliance function.

 9.5.
 Concentration risk